AlexRogersCS/audiomoth_altair/README.md

 # Audiomoth Altair

-A simulation of the Altair 8800 with 8KB RAM 1running Altair Basic 2.0 on an AudioMoth device.
+A simulation of the Altair 8800 with 8KB RAM running Altair BASIC 2.0 on an AudioMoth device.

 #### Usage ####